What’s in Your Wok?

 All entries must be in digital video format.

-The length of the video shall not exceed three minutes, not including a 10 second title screen.
+The length of the video shall not exceed five minutes, not including a 10 second title screen.
 All entries shall begin with a 10 second full-screen title screen with the following information:

 Lead Producer’s name, co-producers names